Unified Extensible Firmware Interface (UEFI) pre-boot environments

 The UEFI bootstrap cannot have embedded settings.
 DHCP options are therefore used to configure the UEFI bootstrap.

 Option 11 allows you to specify multiple IPv4 addresses.
-Use this option to specify the addresses of the streaming NICs on the Provisioning Services server.
+Use this option to specify the addresses of the streaming NICs on the provisioning server.
 You can specify more than four addresses.
 The UEFI bootstrap reads all addresses then uses round-robin to select one address to connect to.

 Option 17 takes precedence over option 11.

 The Root Path option is typically used with iSCSI to specify the server and virtual disk to start.
-Provisioning Services uses the following format to specify the server address:
+Citrix Provisioning uses the following format to specify the server address:

 Associating a target device with a bootstrap